louismullie/temp-data/markdown_final/0c70a8db-eea3-deed-eaee-395bd6882e7d.md

 "Quick-relief" therapy refers to medications (eg, an inhaled SABA) used to treat acute symptoms or exacerbations.
 In this section, "as-needed" dosing (eg, of a SABA) is intermittent and is based on the patient's decision (Figs 2–4).

-The definitions of "low-," "medium-," and "high-dose" ICS are based on the recommendations from EPR-3.
+The definitions of "low-", "medium-", and "high-dose" ICS are based on the recommendations from EPR-3.

 The term "puff" refers to a single actuation and inhalation of a medication delivered through any type of inhaler.